2024 in the United States

 The following is a list of events of the year 2024 in the United States.

 With the dominant political story of the year being the 2024 presidential election, most American-focused media outlets routinely covered the nominees.
 Former president Donald Trump became the second president in American history to win two nonconsecutive terms, defeating Democratic vice president Kamala Harris, who became her party's nominee after incumbent president Joe Biden withdrew from the race.
 Much of the national media paid close attention to Trump's civil and criminal trials, as well as two assassination attempts on Trump: one in July (where his ear was injured) and one in September (thwarted by the Secret Service).

-American politics also focused on responses to the Israels ongoing war on Gaza that started in the year prior (particularly the protests on college campuses against Israel), recent developments in abortion policy, and the passing of a law that de jure banned TikTok in January of the following year.
+American politics also focused on responses to the Israel's ongoing war on Gaza that started in the year prior (particularly the protests on college campuses against Israel), recent developments in abortion policy, and the passing of a law that de jure banned TikTok in January of the following year.

 The Federal Trade Commission, under chair Lina Khan, also played a more proactive role in the economics of the U.S., with Khan blocking many mergers and acquisitions, including one between airlines JetBlue and Spirit.
 In business, the American economy underwent a bull market, with Nvidia in particular, due to demand for its chips in the use of artificial intelligence, becoming the third largest publicly traded company by market capitalization, and partially enabling major American stock indices such as the S&P 500 to achieve record highs.
 Nvidia's success story, though, was contrasted by a series of safety failures, malfunctions, and crashes involving passenger aircraft designed and assembled by Boeing, among the most notable of which was Alaska Airlines Flight 1282 in which a door plug blew out.
 Additionally, Spirit Airlines, radio operator Audacy, for-profit hospital chain Steward Health Care System, retailers Jo-Ann Stores and rue21, restaurant chains Red Lobster and TGI Fridays, bussing company Coach USA, electric vehicle maker Fisker, and food storage container firm Tupperware have filed for Chapter 11 bankruptcy.

 Several major hurricanes and tornado outbreaks occurred across the United States during the year, including the tornado outbreak sequence of May 19–27, Hurricane Helene, and Hurricane Milton.